I have been following Paint Net Image Editor which is becoming a very powerful image editor just like Gimp and Photoshop but free like Gimp.

 A team of developers decided to keep on with the project and release it to the market for free.

-I know that many of you out there are always looking for something easy, simple to use and not too heavy in resources for example it does not use too much RAM or disk space.
-This is the one to use, so what are you waiting for to try this great software click Paint.Net to download a copy to your computer or laptop.
+I know that many of you out there are always looking for something easy, simple to use and not too heavy in resources.
+For example: Does not use too much memory “RAM”.

 Click on the following URL Paint Net Image Editor Top Menu Tools to learn more about Paint Net.